bluscream-vencord-plugins/blu-vc-channeladmin/README.md

 ## Features

 - Listens for voice state updates in a configured server
 - Automatically triggers the "block_button" action when users join your voice channel
 - Anti-flood protection to prevent duplicate actions
 - Configurable server ID and bot ID
 - Easy enable/disable toggle

 ## Configuration

 - **Target Server ID**: The Discord server ID where your voice channel is located (default: 500074231544152074)
 - **Bot ID**: The ID of the bot that sends the voice channel management messages (default: 1279925176422633522)
 - **Enabled**: Toggle to enable/disable the automatic blocking feature

+## Settings

+- **Server ID**: The Discord server ID where your voice channel is located
+- **Bot ID**: Bot ID that sends the voice channel management message
+- **Enable**: Enable automatic blocking when users join your voice channel

 ## How it works

 1. The plugin listens for `VOICE_STATE_UPDATES` events
 2. When a user joins your voice channel in the configured server, it:
    - Finds the voice channel's associated text channel
    - Locates the first message from the configured bot
    - Finds the "block_button" component in that message
    - Simulates clicking that button to block the user

 ## Anti-flood Protection